maidsafe/rfcs/proposed/0013-immutable-data-naming/0013-immutable-data-naming.md

 # Drawbacks

-None identified, other than increased complexity of Vault, Routing and Client codebase.
+None identified, other than increased complexity of Vault, Routing and Core codebase.

 # Alternatives

-1. The SAFE network itself is able to be free of carrying out any naming calculation and handling based on types, as long as client be aware of such and fire requests bearing the different type-dependent name.
-This will have the least impact to the current code base, however the client app must need to be aware of that and carry out its duty.
-It also leaves an option (probably good) when the client app decides only one of the type will be enough.
+1. The SAFE network itself could be free of carrying out any naming calculations and handling based on types if the Client only was aware of these and made requests bearing the different type-dependent names.

 # Unresolved Questions

-1. It is notionable that to reduce the code coplexity, the portal DataManager group of an immutable data shall still be DM(normal_name).
-Then such group can forwarding the requests to pmid_nodes closest to normal_name, backup_name, sacrificial_name.
-However, due to the facts the pmid_nodes all already closest nodes to the data_manager, such forwarding mechanism may not be able to securse a highly diversity of the distribution. i.e. some pmid_nodes may holding different type copies at the same time.
+1. It is possible that to reduce the code complexity, the Normal DataManager group of an immutable data chunk shall still be DM(normal_name).
+Then such a group can forward the requests to pmid_nodes closest to normal_name, backup_name, and sacrificial_name.
+However, due to the fact the pmid_nodes are all already the closest nodes to the data_manager, such a forwarding mechanism may not be able to secure a highly diverse distribution. i.e. some pmid_nodes may hold different type copies at the same time.

-2. Fraser argued that the hash of the hash paradigm shall not be used, since this could yield the same group for the normal, backup and sacrificial copies (the probability of this increasing to 1 as the network size decreases).
+1. Fraser argued that the hash of the hash paradigm should not be used, since this could yield the same group for the normal, backup and sacrificial copies (the probability of this increasing to 1 as the network size decreases).
 He proposed to XOR the chunk ID ( hash(content) ) to yield each group.
 While this should be more efficient than repeated hashing, more importantly it should yield groups which don't intersect (except for tiny networks).
-Essentially the "normal" group will be XOR with 000...000 i.e. equivalent to the ID.
-The sacrificial group will be XOR with fff...fff, i.e. the furthest location in the address space.
-And the backup will be in the middle; i.e. XOR with 800...000.
+Essentially the Normal name will be chunk ID XORed with `000...000` i.e. equivalent to the ID.
+The Sacrificial name will be chunk ID XORed with `fff...fff`, i.e. the furthest location in the address space.
+And the Backup will be in the middle; i.e. XORed with `800...000`.

 # Future Work